navidcy/varying-surface-forcing/README.md

 | +30 W m⁻²            | `025deg_jra55_ryf_fluxH_pos20W` | 1 | +30 | G - T |
 | Uniform warming      | `025deg_jra55_ryf_fluxH_pos5W_globe` | 1 | 0, instead spatially uniform +5 | G |

+Each flux-forced perturbation experiment is run for 100 years.
 Outputs for each experiment can be found on the National Computational Infrastructure in the following directory: `/g/data/hh5/tmp/db6174/mom/archive`.
 Access to these outputs requires one to be a member of this infrastructure.
 Therefore, a copy of these files will be made available in a Zenodo repository after acceptance of this manuscript.

 The MOM5 version used for the perturbation experiments is: https://github.com/dhruvbhagtani/MOM5/tree/d7d72278a11ed9e2d88be3cb8d780b8efba629c5.